Do you genuinely enjoy assisting people who are in need of care and want to help improve their quality of life?

 - Provide transportation to doctor appointment or to go shopping

-A good HHA has certain characteristics making them best suited for the career field.
-Without having the right personality or traits, he or she may find this field to be emotionally draining since some of the duties performed may be unpleasant.
+A good HHA has certain qualities making them best suited for this career field.
+Without having the right personality or traits, he or she may find this field to be emotionally draining since some of the duties performed can be displeasing.

 The following lists certain qualities that define a well-suited HHA: